SCIInstitute/ShapeWorks/Documentation/shapeworks.md

 ## ResampleVolumesToBeIsotropic

-A command line tool that resamples given mri/binary volumes to have isotropic voxel spacing.
+This tool resamples given mri/binary volumes to have isotropic voxel spacing.

 It uses the following input arguments:
-  -inFilename               The filename of the input image to be resampled.
-  -outFilename              The filename of the output resampled image.
   -isBinaryImage            A flag to treat the input image as a binary image (specialized resampling pipeline) [default disabled].
   -isoSpacing               The isotropic spacing in all dimensions.
   -sizeX                    Image size in x-direction (optional, if set to 0, the size is autmatically estimated from the input image).